particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 ### Uploading firmware

-Now that you have a binary in-hand, it's now time to upload it to the dashboard.
+Now that you have a binary in hand, it's now time to upload it to the dashboard.
 Back on the firmware page, click on the **Upload** button in the top-right corner of the page.
 This will launch the upload firmware modal:

 ![Upload firmware](/assets/images/upload-firmware.png)

 A few things to keep in mind here:

 * The firmware version that you enter into this screen **must match** what you just compiled into your binary.
 Madness will ensue otherwise!
-* You should give your firmware a distict title that concisely describes how it differs from other versions of firmware.
+* You should give your firmware a distinct title that concisely describes how it differs from other versions of firmware.
 This name will be important in how firmware is rolled out to devices
 * Attach your newly compiled `.bin` file in the gray box

 Click upload.
 Congrats!
 You've uploaded your first version of product firmware!
 You should now see it appear in your list of firmware versions.